 2D digital imaging.
 Digital photography, digital painting, collage, integration of 3D media and hybrid media.
 Works are realized using various printing techniques including large format, 3D printing, as well as experimental processes.

-The Digital Arts Minor requires a total of 21 credit hours (7
+The Digital Arts Minor requires a total of 21 credit hours (7 courses)